bonitasoft/bonita-doc/md/forms.md

-# Forms
+# Forms for Process instantiation or Human Tasks

 How to add a form resource to the Bonita Portal and make it available to users.
-Form resources are intended for use in applications.
+Forms are intended to be used with one or several processes.

 ## Form definition <!--{.h2}-->